 Requirements for Grant Submissions

 We support worthy causes in our North Carolina communities, focusing on the greater Triangle.
-As grant-awarding group, we identify submissions of the highest quality when supporting specific causes.
+As a grant-awarding group, we identify submissions of the highest quality when supporting specific causes.

 Here are the details about Coastal Credit Union Foundation's Grants: